ebreitmo/LinkedInHelloWorld/README.md

 Learning github actions by michael jenkins on LinkedIn.

-Crearing Hello World workflow using GitHub Actions.
+Crearing 'Hello World' workflow using GitHub Actions.